Govt. Tourism License 3195/080/81

 It will help if you climb the peaks above 6000 m first, such as Island Peak, Mera Peak, and Lobuche Peak.
 Then, you can enhance your climbing technique by attempting 7000 m above peaks such as Himlung, Pumori, or Ama Dablam.

-In addition, you need need experience and knowledge in walking, climbing, and how to use crampons on ice, snow, and steep surfaces.
+In addition, you need experience and knowledge in walking, climbing, and how to use crampons on ice, snow, and steep surfaces.
 You also need to be comfortable and proficient with using fixed ropes to climb steep and exposed sections.
 You should also be mentally tough to climb in high windy conditions of the Himalayas.

-To increase your chances of reaching the summit, we have thoughtfully planned several acclimatization days between the trekking and climbing period.
+To increase your chances of reaching the summit, we have thoughtfully planned several acclimatization days between the trekking and climbing periods.
 We will first rest in Kathmandu, then spend two nights at Shama Gaun at an altitude of 3520 m.

 Preparation and training